pfeilbr/lumigo-cli-playground/README.md

 # lumigo-cli-playground

-learn [lumigo-CLI](https://github.com/lumigo-io/lumigo-cli), A collection of helpful commands for working with AWS Lambda.
+[lumigo-CLI](https://github.com/lumigo-io/lumigo-cli) to a command line tool that contains a collection of helpful commands for working with AWS Lambda and the serverless AWS services it integrates with.

+It's an invaluable tool for serverless development on AWS.
+It contains commands that let you work with individual services line sending messages to SNS, SQS, and Kinesis.
+Tailing changes to CloudWatch Logs, DynamoDB, Kinesis, EventBridge, SNS, SQS.
+Automatically tune lambda for the optimal memory configuration, measure lambda cold starts.

+Easy to install via global npm package (`npm install lumigo-cli -g`).

 ## Example Usage